llvm/clangir/Dialect/ops.md

 `synthetic`: use `cir.try` to represent try/catches not originally present in the source code (e.g. `g = new Class` under `-fexceptions`).

+`cleanup`: signal to targets (LLVM for now) that this try/catch, needs to specially tag their landing pads as needing "cleanup".

 Example: TBD
 ```